 Xv6 satisfies these requirements using a trampoline page.
 The trampoline page contains uservec, the xv6 trap handling code that stvec points to.
-The trampoline page is mapped in every process's page table at address TRAMPOLINE, which is at the end of the virtual address space so that it will be above memory that programs use for themselves.
+The trampoline page is mapped in every process's page table at address TRAMPOLINE, which is at the top of the virtual address space so that it will be above memory that programs use for themselves.
 The trampoline page is also mapped at address TRAMPOLINE in the kernel page table.
 See Figure 2.3 and Figure 3.3.
-Because the trampoline page is mapped in the user page table, with the PTE_U flag, traps can start executing there in supervisor mode.
+Because the trampoline page is mapped in the user page table, without the PTE_U flag, traps can start executing there in supervisor mode.
 Because the trampoline page is mapped at the same address in the kernel address space, the trap handler can continue to execute after it switches to the kernel page table.

-The code for the uservec trap handler is in trampoline.S (kernel/trampoline.S:16).
+The code for the uservec trap handler is in trampoline.S (kernel/trampoline.S:21).
 When uservec starts, all 32 registers contain values owned by the interrupted user code.
 These 32 values need to be saved somewhere in memory, so that they can be restored when the trap returns to user space.
 Storing to memory requires use of a register to hold the address, but at this point there are no general-purpose registers available!
 Luckily RISC-V provides a helping hand in the form of the sscratch register.
-The csrrw instruction at the start of uservec swaps the contents of a0 and sscratch.
-Now the user code's a0 is saved in sscratch; uservec has one register (a0) to play with; and a0 contains the value the kernel previously placed in sscratch.
+The csrw instruction at the start of uservec saves a0 in sscratch.
+Now uservec has one register (a0) to play with.

 uservec's next task is to save the 32 user registers.
-Before entering user space, the kernel set sscratch to point to a per-process trapframe structure that (among other things) has space to save the 32 user registers (kernel/proc.h:44).
+The kernel allocates, for each process, a page of memory for a trapframe structure that (among other things) has space to save the 32 user registers (kernel/proc.h:43).
 Because satp still refers to the user page table, uservec needs the trapframe to be mapped in the user address space.
-When creating each process, xv6 allocates a page for the process's trapframe, and arranges for it always to be mapped at user virtual address TRAPFRAME, which is just below TRAMPOLINE.
+Xv6 maps each process's trapframe at virtual address TRAPFRAME in that process's user page table; TRAPFRAME is just below TRAMPOLINE.
 The process's p->trapframe also points to the trapframe, though at its physical address so the kernel can use it through the kernel page table.

-Thus after swapping a0 and sscratch, a0 holds a pointer to the current process's trapframe. uservec now saves all user registers there, including the user's a0, read from sscratch.
+Thus uservec loads address TRAPFRAME into a0 and saves all the user registers there, including the user's a0, read back from sscratch.